 Awards are presented for the successful completion of learning activities to a person achieving a preplanned set of educational and occupational objectives.
 Awards presented include: associate of applied science degree; associate of science degree; associate of arts degree; advanced certificate; and certificate.
 Requirements for these awards vary according to occupational area.
-See your advisor for specific requirements.
+Consult assigned academic advisor or counselor for specific requirements.